 Mocking Christ -- These verses go with verses 27-31.
 How

-should believe in Him, a very long bulleted list of all the Old Testament
+should believe in Him, a very long list of all the Old Testament

 prophecies He fulfilled, people

-did eventually come off the cross and He is now alive.
+did eventually come off the cross alive and well, but the lying murderers

 Mat 27-39,40